adrianpk/hermesone/docs/sample/site/content/root/page/future-plans.md

 ## Index Generation Enhancements

 We plan to enhance the index generation feature, including customizable layouts for the automatically generated index pages and more control over pagination parameters.

----

-Stay tuned for updates and feel free to contribute or provide feedback!

----